ilhan007/ui5con25-handson/docs/4_Use_ChatBubble.md

 ============= TODO: Show Image ===============

-**Note:** The `::slotted` selector is a way to apply styles on slotted elements with the given tag - another web components specific concept to get familiar with
+**Note:** The `::slotted` selector is a way to apply styles on slotted elements with the given tag - another web components-specific concept to get familiar with

 <br>